Get a quote

 As the waterfall retreats, a steep-sided gorge is formed.

-Skogafoss is one of Iceland’s largest waterfalls, with a width of 25m and a drop of 60m.
-As you can walk right up to the wall of water, this is a great opportunity to see a waterfall up close.
+Skógafoss is one of Iceland's largest waterfalls, with a width of around 25m and a drop of 60m.
+Because visitors can walk right up to the wall of water, it's a brilliant opportunity for students to appreciate the sheer power of a plunge waterfall at close range.